parental-control-system/Android-Spy/README.md

-# Remote Administration Tool 📱
+# Andova: Remote Administration Tool

 This is a web-based device management tool designed to help parents and families manage and understand their children’s digital activity in a and transparent way.